nikita-emelianov/word-flow/README.md

 * auto redeploy webhook (+auth)
 * make backend private by adding auth flow
-* mount volume local to docker container so it would be easy to build and test changes on the fly
+* mount volume local to docker container -> it makes it easy to build and test changes on the fly

 features: